 Guidance and Recommendations

-If you or your organization are victims of a BEC attack, the IC3 provides the following notes of guidance:
+If you or your organization are victims of a BEC attack, the IC3 provides the following guidance:

 - Contact the originating financial institution as soon as fraud is recognized to request a recall or reversal.

 - Never make any payment changes without verifying them with the intended recipient directly.

 - Visit the IC3 website regularly for updated PSAs regarding BEC trends and other fraud schemes targeting specific populations or industries.